stelzinga/MF/Management_Framework.md

 - Monitoring

 ### Journal
 A Journal reflects the result of Journaling which is the Process of ongoing recording of relevant topics in a Journal as Journal entries, which is similar to a ship's log book.
 For the purpose of Management this includes *all* topics that occur throughout Management i.e., Journaling is *not* limited to Controlling.
 Well established Journaling aids in *all* Management Functions.
 Journaling can be time intensive, depending on how much of it the Manager does versus how much the Manager has it done for him by someone.
 Another factor is the format of Journaling; using pen and paper, spreadsheets, databases, etc.

 ### Supervision
 The various steps of Controlling, described above, are fundamentally captured in Supervision.
 Supervision can be applied to every part of the Venture.
 The manner in which Managers decide to assure Supervision is done through a Supervision Framework.
 The Supervision Framework frames which *Supervision Processes* or *Controls* are applied to which *Supervision Scope*.
 There are four Control types: *Check*, *Review*, *Attend* and *Audit*.
 All except Attend are both a noun and a verb.
 Attend is a verb, the noun being Attendance.
 Supervision can be done through all or only a few Control Types.

 #### Check
 A Check consists of the full Control cycle described above i.e., understanding the purpose of the Control to be performed, verify the result of a Process against a predetermined threshold and remediate if there is a deviation.
 This has a strong focus on *avoiding Risk* or *assure Service quality*.
 Checks can be performed continuously or periodically.
-Continuous checks tend to be embedded within an Asset or Routine.
-Periodic Checks are performed with a predefined recurrence, and can also verify the *efficiency* of continuous Checks.
+Continuous checks are often embedded within an Asset or Routine and are often preventive.
+Periodic Checks are often detective and performed with a predefined recurrence, and can also verify the *efficiency* of continuous Checks.
 In most businesses, when the word Control is used, it often means Check in terms of this Management Framework.

 #### Review
 A Review is a verification of the Result of a Process against a Manager's (or other relevant Staff's) opinion based on experience and knowledge and potentially some Benchmark.
 Reviews can be less formalised than Checks.
 A Review is an often used method to verify progress (Performance) and/or zones of risk within Operations and/or Management and/or Clients in combination or not with the Environment (Market Intel).
 A Review may also act as a validation as part of a mandatory step in a broader Process.
 Note that the Process for Review may differ on a case by case basis.
 Review, is mostly performed periodically.
 Unlike Checks, Reviews rely on a more holistic knowledge of the Processes being reviewed as well as the Activities those Processes are part of.
 When doing a Review, the second step, Establish Baseline, is replaced by that holistic knowledge.